‘Wheels Up, Guns Down’ riders face judge, reclaim impounded vehicles

 Smith said that in North Carolina, riders are able to own ATVs without a title.
 This is not the case in Florida.

+Smith does not have the title for his ATV, so he plans to remain in South Florida as he tries to get his vehicle back.

-Police said, despite the arrests, crashes and vehicle confiscations, there were not any major disruptions on Monday.
-However, they stressed they do not want to see these rides on South Florida roads next year.
+Despite the arrests, crashes and vehicle confiscations, officials said there were not any major disruptions in an event that is difficult to control.

+“If we do chase one, we get one.
+There’s another 200,” said Miami-Dade Police Detective Alvaro Zabaleta.
+“What did we gain by putting the public in danger for one motorcyclist?
+We can’t be chasing them.
+We’ve got to do things in a responsible way.”

+Some said it’s time for lawmakers and law enforcement to start thinking out of the box before someone seriously gets hurt.
+“Maybe we might be able to do something where they can go and ride somewhere and not necessarily be on the streets, if we can find such a place,” said Zabaleta.

 Copyright 2018 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.